trebortech/trebortech.github.io/index.markdown

 <div class="main-page-title">
 <p class="h5 main-page-text lh-lg fw-light">
-The left panel has links to the content based on catagories.
+The left panel has links to the content based on categories.
 </p>
 </div>

 <div class="main-page-title">
 <div class="h5 main-page-text lh-lg fw-light">
 <p class="fw-bold">Outdoors:</p>
-<p> The last year I've been working on spending more time outdoor.
+<p> Last year I worked on spending more time outdoors.
 We purchased a small camper to help with travel.
 This section covers that story of my life.
 </p>
 </div>
 </div>